Get started by searching below:

 Can a stage 4 bedsore be prevented?

 Yes.
 Stage 4 bedsores can be prevented with proper care.
 This includes repositioning and providing soft padding, adequate nutrition, and good skincare.
-It is critical to treat a pressure ulcer as soon as it starts or it could quickly progress to a stage 4 bedsore.

 Can bedsores cause sepsis?

 A joint study from the Chicago Tribune and Kaiser Health News found that nursing homes consistently fail to treat bedsores and other conditions that lead to sepsis.
+In one case, a resident died after developing a serious bedsore that led to sepsis.

-In 2014, a Chicago elderly nursing home resident died after developing a serious bedsore that led to sepsis.
-His daughter later filed a nursing home lawsuit, claiming his death could have been prevented.
+His daughter later filed a nursing home lawsuit, claiming his death caused by sepsis could have been prevented.

 Patients can live for months or even years after developing a stage 4 bedsore.
 Factors such as proper medical care and preventing complications can help patients live longer.